tlhutch/test-playbooks/docs/test_plans/features/34_job_slicing.md

 - [x] Simultaneous execution
   - [x] Can run simultaneously
   - [x] Won't run simultaneously if that is disabled
-- [ ] Notification templates only fire for the whole sliced job, as opposed to the slices
 - [ ] Relaunching
   - [x] Slices can be relaunced individually
   - [x] The entire sliced job can be relaunched
   - [ ] Values carried over to the relaunced job:
     - [ ] slice number
     - [ ] static fields
-- [ ] Projects and Inventories that update on launch only do so for the workflow job
-- [ ] Failure
-  - [ ] Failed when all workflow nodes are failed
-  - [ ] If a single slice fails, the others keep running
 - [ ] Instance group settings are respected at all levels
   - [ ] Organization
   - [ ] Inventory
   - [ ] Job Template
 - [ ] Sliced jobs can be executed with a custom virtualenv
 - [x] When a job template is set to 0 or 1 slice, it launches as a regular job template
-- [ ] Auditors can view job results for sliced jobs
 - [x] Cancellation
   - [x] Cancelling the sliced job cancels all slices
   - [x] Canceling a slice does not cancel the entire job
-- [ ] Can be executed as part of a workflow
+- [x] Can be executed as part of a workflow
 - [x] Can be scheduled